-HE-SIG-B content channel 1 and HE-SIG-B content channel 2 carries RU allocation signaling at 242-tone RU granularity that overlap with the 20 MHz segments in which the content channels are carried (including duplication).
+HE-SIG-B content channel 1 and HE-SIG-B content channel 2 of the 160 MHz PPDU carries RU allocation signaling at 242-tone RU granularity that overlap with the 20 MHz segments in which the content channels are carried (including duplication).
 The signaling for the presence of the User field corresponding to a center 26-tone RU in the 80 MHz segment with the lower subcarrier index is carried in HE-SIG-B content channel 1 as a 1-bit Center 26-tone RU field after the RU Allocation field in the Common field.
 Similarly, signaling for the center 26-tone RU in the 80 MHz segment with the higher subcarrier index is carried in HE-SIG-B content channel 2 as 1-bit Center 26-tone RU field after the RU Allocation field in the Common field.
 When assigned, the User field corresponding to the center 26-tone RU in the 80 MHz segments is carried as the last User field in their respective HE-SIG-B content channels.
-When RUs greater than 242 subcarriers are signaled in the RU Allocation field in a portion of the bandwidth, the signaling is carried in both HE-SIG-B content channels(#10060) placed in the order of the absolute subcarrier index.
+When RUs greater than 242 subcarriers are signaled in the RU Allocation field in a portion of the bandwidth, the signaling is carried in both HE-SIG-B content channels(#10060) placed in the order of the absolute subcarrier index.(#14076)

 ------------- End Text Changes ---------------